9 Advanced Beard Hacks to Level Up Your Beard

 Clean Up Your Sideburns and Edges

 This is a beard tip that lots of guys don’t even know they need.
 When you’re trying to max out the length and density of your beard, dudes don’t often stop to think “Hey, I should trim my beard some more”.
-This gap in knowledge is what leads to messy, uneven beards (here is some info on why trimming beards is important).
+This gap in knowledge is what leads to messy, uneven beards.

 The messiest parts that pop up quickly are the outer edges of the beard and the sideburns.
 You’ll notice stray super-hairs growing out of the jawline and the corners of your beard, and if your beard is even remotely curly, your sideburns are going to puff out prominently from the sides of your face.

 The truth of the matter is that different parts of your beard are going to grow at different rates, and in many cases, the sideburns grow faster than the rest of the beard - meaning you’ll have to clean them up more often to keep your beard optimal.
-Using a comb and clippers, comb out and trim the tips of your sideburn hairs - a fraction of an inch at a time - until they’re a more appealing length.
+Using a comb and clippers (or a sharp pair of scissors), comb out and trim the tips of your sideburn hairs - a fraction of an inch at a time - until they’re a more appealing length.
+Our How to Trim Your Beard Like a Pro article is a great resource if you want to learn more.

 PRO TIP: If you have a wavy or curly beard, you’ll want to leave enough hair to show some curls and texture.
 If you trim it too short, it’ll look like your beard starts at the bottom of your ears.